UPDATED: MARCH 14, 2023 | 1 MIN READ

 Types of Electric Vehicles

-Once you decide an electric car is a way to go, you need to consider the vehicle type.
+Once you decide an electric car is the way to go, you need to consider the vehicle type.
 Tesla might come to mind first, but major automakers like BMW, Toyota, Mercedes, and Chevy offer electric vehicle options too.

 Cars are usually the first thing that comes to mind when considering electric vehicles.
 This is because most of the premier electric vehicles are cars.